warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 This guide explains how to run a local chain for development and testing purposes.

+There are three ways to run a node:

+- **Option 1: Run a `just` script**
+It's the simplest way to run a local chain.
+Initiate a `just` script that builds the chain binary and then creates, configures, and runs a new chain.

+- **Option 2: Use a devnet snapshot**
+You can use a devnet snapshot with prebuilt node settings.

+- **Option 3.
+Configure manually**
+We recommend this option if you wish to run a node with custom settings and learn the basics of interacting with a node.

 ## Prerequisites

 Before you start, complete following prerequisites: